The Imperial Family of Japan

 Japanese Emperors During Shogunates

 From the moment Japan became more organized in the 6th century, the Imperial Family and court have played an important role in Japanese politics.
-It is important to remember that the role of the Imperial Family itself has always been merely symbolic albeit important, as the real political power was always in the hands of a different family.
+It is important to remember that the role of the Imperial Family itself has always been merely symbolic albeit important.
+The real political power, however, was always in the hands of a different family.
 During the Heian period, it was the Fujiwara Clan that had the real power, and after that, it was the Taira clan.

-During the previous shogunates, the Imperial Family and the court lost some of their power compared to before as the attention was strongly focused on the warlords and their samurai.
+During the previous shogunates, the Imperial Family and the court lost some of their power compared to before.
+At those times, the attention was strongly focused on the warlords and their samurai.
 During the Edo period, the Imperial court in Kyoto performed mainly religious duties that were important to the shogun in Edo.
 But it wasn’t until the end of the Tokugawa rule in the mid-19th century that the Imperial Family made a good come-back.

 Emperor Taisho was Emperor Meiji’s 5th child and the first one to survive into adulthood.
 He became Emperor in 1912 and was on the throne until his death in 1926.
-Just like his father, Emperor Taisho had some genetic defects and he suffered from a bad bout of meningitis as a child which left him with some mental and physical defects.
-He was often staying at one of the Imperial Villas to spare his health, and he didn’t finish middle school.
-He did, however, have an aptitude for languages and he spoke a bit of Chinese, French, and Korean.
+Just like his father, Emperor Taisho had some genetic defects.
+Moreover, he suffered from a bad bout of meningitis as a child which left him with some mental and physical defects.
+He was often staying at one of the Imperial Villas to spare his health.
+He wasn’t able to finish middle school.
+Emperor Taisho did, however, have an aptitude for languages and he spoke a bit of Chinese, French, and Korean.

 The Showa era, which is when Emperor Showa was on the throne for 62 years.
 Emperor Showa is quite known in the West, under his living name of Hirohito.
 Emperor Showa was the first Emperor to make state visits to Europe and aged only 18 he became the country’s regent.
 When he took the throne, Japan was in tumultuous times financially and politically.
 Although he did give the OK for several attacks on China in the 1930s, Emperor Showa later said that the chiefs of the navy and army and with the prime minister hadn’t been truthful in their predictions of peace after attacking China.

-There is no consensus about whether Emperor Showa was directly responsible for his unwillingness to surrender even when things looked very dire for Japan, or that he was nothing but a powerless figurehead being manipulated by other people.
-After the war, the Americans stripped the Emperor of his divinity but kept it vague on purpose in order to use the Emperor in order to get the Japanese people behind their plans.
+There is no consensus about whether Emperor Showa was directly responsible for his unwillingness to surrender even when things looked very dire for Japan.
+Some say that he was nothing but a powerless figurehead being manipulated by other people.
+After the war, the Americans stripped the Emperor of his divinity.
+They did, however, keep it vague on purpose in order to use the Emperor in order to get the Japanese people behind their plans.

 Emperor Emeritus Akihito was born in 1933 as the 5th child and first son of Emperor Showa.
 Unlike the Emperors that came before him, he did not become an army officer at the request of his father.
-He was enthroned at age 56 and wanted to be a different kind of Emperor than all the ones before him, as he sought to be closer to the people.
+He was enthroned at age 56 and wanted to be a different kind of Emperor.
+In contrast to all the ones before him, as he sought to be closer to the people.
 He broke with tradition more often during his life.
 For starters, his marriage was not met by the approval of his mother.

 His wife Michiko was a commoner and had a Roman Catholic background to make matters worse.
-Conservative groups were also not happy with the marriage, but Emperor Akihito felt strongly about Michiko and decided to pursue her anyway.
+Conservative groups were also not happy with the marriage.
+Emperor Akihito, on the other hand, felt strongly about Michiko and decided to pursue her anyway.
 Michiko and her children had a difficult time with their mother-in-law and grandma, which made their life difficult at times.

 Emperor Akihito made two more notable trips away from tradition.
-First, he declared that he feels a kinship with Koreans in 2001, as the Imperial Family line is said to have descended partly from Korean lines, a theory that doesn’t please the conservative groups in Japan.
-And then in 2011, just after the disaster happened in Tohoku the Emperor and his wife visited victims of the disaster in temporary housing to encourage them and make them feel better.
-This is a rare event in itself, and they even kneeled to see eye to eye with the victims, which has angered some conservative groups.
+First, he declared that he feels a kinship with Koreans in 2001.
+The Imperial Family line is said to have descended partly from Korean lines, a theory that doesn’t please the conservative groups in Japan.
+And then in 2011, just after the disaster happened in Tohoku the Emperor and his wife visited victims of the disaster.
+The victims lived in temporary housing, and the Emperor and Empress wanted to encourage them and make them feel better.
+This is a rare event in itself, and they even kneeled to see eye to eye with the victims.
+This, again, has angered some conservative groups.

 The last time he made an obvious break with tradition happened in 2019 when he abdicated the throne.
-An abdication hadn’t happened for the last 200 years and many conservatives would have preferred him to reign until his death.
+An abdication hadn’t happened for the last 200 years.
+Many conservatives would have preferred him to reign until his death.
 But the Emperor has had enough and wanted to live out his final days in peace and quiet.
 His son and current Emperor Naruhito took over the throne.